secretlycarl/onboarderr/README.md

 - Fix looping of carousels (now they just sorta reset to initial pos and keep going that way)

 - Rate limiting/better site security

-- Way to run it in the background - this is probably possible already but idk that much about self hosting. for testing and sharing with a few friends I just leave the terminal window open with the funnel and script active

 - More languages, maybe language dropdown on setup to switch all body text contents